 3. OSSEC

 OSSEC stands for Open Source HIDS Security.
 A HIDS is a Host Intrusion Detection System, which examines events on the computers in a network rather than trying to spot anomalies in the network traffic, which is what network intrusion detection systems do.
 OSSEC is the current HIDS leader and it can be installed on Unix, Linux, and macOS operating systems.
 Although it can’t run on Windows computers it can accept data from them.
 OSSEC examines event logs to look for RAT activities.
-This software is an open-source project that is owned by cybersecurity firm, Trend Micro.
+This software is an open-source project.

 Why do we recommend it?

-Like Snort, OSSEC is a free, open source project that is supported by a major corporation – Trend Micro in this case.
-Trend Micro is a leading anti-malware provider and OSSEC ties in well with that business’s strengths because it examines events on endpoints.
-The utility spots unexpected behavior, which will spot attempts to install RATs as well as other malware.
+Like Snort, OSSEC is a free, open source project that has been supported by a major corporation – Trend Micro in this case.
+Trend Micro is a leading anti-malware provider and OSSEC tried in well with that business’s strengths because it examines events on endpoints.
+Today, the project is run by Atomicorp, which produces its own paid-for version of OSSEC while still making the open source edition free to use.

 This is a data-gathering tool, which doesn’t have a very user-friendly front-end.
 Generally, the front end for this system is supplied by other tools, such as Splunk, Kibana, or Graylog.
 The detection engine of OSSEC is based on policies, which are alert conditions that might arise in the data.
 You can acquire pre-written packages of policies from other OSSEC users who make their packages available for free on the OSSEC user community forum.
 You can also write your own policies.